Katharine Cornell: Romeo and Juliet

 Although they had toured with this play, Cornell and McClintic decided to open Romeo and Juliet in New York with a completely new production.
 McClintic started over, with just a handful of the actors from the tour.
 Orson Welles was kept, but played Tybalt instead of Mercutio, making his Broadway debut.
 Brian Aherne took the part of Mercutio, Basil Rathbone played Romeo, and Edith Evans played the Nurse.
 McClintic's idea was to keep the play "light, gay, hot sun, spacious" with no hint of the doom that concluded the play.
 Also, he coached Cornell to read for meaning, sense and emotion, in place of the poetics of iambic pentameter.

 This was a great break with past productions, which up until then had relied upon Victorian prudery and notions of how a classic play should be performed.
 McClintic reinstated the Prologue and believed that all twenty-three scenes were necessary, cutting only the comedy of the musicians and servants.
 For the first time, the carnal desires, the youthful romanticism, and the earthiness of language were given equal importance.

 The production opened in December 1934, and, as usual, the reviews were glowing.
 Burns Mantle called Cornell "the greatest Juliet of her time."
 Taking note of the freshness of approach, Richard Lockridge of the New York Sun wrote that Cornell played Juliet as "an eager child, rushing toward love with arms stretched out."
 Cornell herself said that her biggest secret of acting is to do away with all excesses and embellishments, to bring an interpretation to its utmost simplicity.
 Margot Stevenson from the original cast later said that Cornell was "just this big Italian girl in love!"
-Stark Young said in The New Republic: She makes you believe in love, that Juliet loves, and that the diapason and poetry of love are the reward for its torment.
+Stark Young wrote in The New Republic: She makes you believe in love, that Juliet loves, and that the diapason and poetry of love are the reward for its torment.
 Of various [other] Juliets this must have been one of the last things to be said."